JTorres87/SuiteCRM_Minimal_Tutorial/README.md

 # SuiteCRM_Minimal_Tutorial
 SuiteCRM Install from Scratch

 Start by preparing a minimal CentOS 7 environment.
-You may get a pefectly great environment for about $5 bucks a month from VULTR.
+You may get a perfectly great environment for about $5 bucks a month from VULTR.
-Please use my refferal link as a donation if you are to use them.
+Please use my referral link as a donation if you are to use them.
 You can pick from 14 Datacenters around the world and instantly start a VPS securely with automatic backups and DDOS Protection.

 [http://www.vultr.com/?ref=6879438](http://www.vultr.com/?ref=6879438)

-For a decent tutorial on how to set up a minimal CentOS7 environment follor the link below. https://www.howtoforge.com/apache_php_mysql_on_centos_7_lamp
+For a decent tutorial on how to set up a minimal CentOS7 environment follow the link below. https://www.howtoforge.com/apache_php_mysql_on_centos_7_lamp

-The only exception to the tutorial above I wold usggest is to USE php-mysqlnd instead of php-mysql.
-The php module has better peformance and can be configured to use php-mysqlnd_ms.
-This is useful for MASTER/SLAVE environment with the crm.
+The only exception to the tutorial above I wold suggest is to USE php-mysqlnd instead of php-mysql.
+The PHP module has better performance and can be configured to use php-mysqlnd_ms.
+This is useful for MASTER/SLAVE environment with the CRM.
 This is useful for advanced database load management.

 Get a FREE SSL certificate utilizing certbot.
 The Electronic Frontier Foundation is pushing for everyone to encrypt!
-Its good, protect your server.
+It's good, protect your server.
 Learn more at https://letsencrypt.org/ and https://certbot.eff.org/

-For security reasons I would sugges tto setup the vultr VPS with a KEY for SSH instead of a password and to only allow phpmyadmin access from your IP.
+For security reasons, I would suggest to setup the vultr VPS with a KEY for SSH instead of a password and to only allow PHPMyAdmin access from your IP.
 If you have a static IP.
 You can even get creative and only allow PHPMyAdmin access from LOCALHOST and use an ssh tunnel with putty.

-Once you have the environmetn setup we will start the TUT.
+Once you have the environment setup, we will start the TUT.

 You can use PUTTY and puttygen to connect to your server.